jrheard/blog/python/blackjack.md

 * the cards 2 through 10,
 * and a jack, a queen, and a king.

 Jacks, queens, and kings have the value 10.
-In the simple version of blackjack that you're building in this project, aces always have the value 1.
+In the simple version of Blackjack that you're building in this project, aces always have the value 1.

 Here's a full suit of diamonds: